TevinWang/cuperhacks/README.md

 # Cuperhacks

-CuperHacks is a global hackathon striving to enrich the development of teens around the world to build a better futrue in the STEM field.
+Welcome to CuperHacks!
+We are the largest virtual hackathon of the Bay Area with the goal of enriching teen development and building a better future in the STEM field.
+We are an event run by The Human Tech Project accessible at thehumantechproject.org.